Lyngen Municipality

-Lyngen (Ivgu; Yykeä) is a municipality in Troms og Finnmark county, Norway.
+Lyngen (Ivgu; Yykeä) is a municipality in Troms county, Norway.
 The administrative centre of the municipality is the village of Lyngseidet.
-Other villages include Furuflaten, Lattervika, Nord-Lenangen, and Svensby.
+Other notable villages include Furuflaten, Lattervika, Nord-Lenangen, and Svensby.

-The 813 km2 municipality is the 141st largest by area out of the 356 municipalities in Norway.
-Lyngen is the 240th most populous municipality in Norway with a population of 2,729.
-The municipality's population density is 3.4 PD/km2 and its population has decreased by 9.9% over the previous 10-year period.
+The 813 km2 municipality is the 141st largest by area out of the 357 municipalities in Norway.
+Lyngen is the 242nd most populous municipality in Norway with a population of 2,743.
+The municipality's population density is 3.4 PD/km2 and its population has decreased by 8.3% over the previous 10-year period.

 General information

 The parish of Lyngen was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1867, the southern part of Karlsøy Municipality (population: 862) surrounding the Sørfjorden (innermost part of the Ullsfjorden) was transferred to Lyngen.
+On 1 January 1867, the southern mainland part of Karlsøy Municipality (population: 862) surrounding the Sørfjorden (innermost part of the Ullsfjorden) was transferred to Lyngen.

 Then on 1 January 1875, a small part of Lyngen (population: 7) was transferred to the neighboring Balsfjord Municipality.
-On 1 January 1902, the Sørfjorden area (population: 1,139) was separated from Lyngen to form a new municipality called Sørfjord.
+On 1 January 1902, the Sørfjorden area (population: 1,139) was separated from Lyngen to form the new Sørfjord Municipality.
 This left Lyngen Municipality with 5,102 residents.
-In 1929, the large municipality of Lyngen was divided into three parts.
+On 21 June 1929, a royal resolution was issued that divided the large municipality of Lyngen into three parts.
 The northwestern part (population: 2,225) remained as Lyngen municipality.
 The northeastern part (population: 2,482) became the new Kåfjord Municipality.
 The southern part (population: 1,499) became the new Storfjord Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Lyngen (population: 2,761) was merged with the northern part of the Lyngen peninsula that was part of Karlsøy Municipality (population: 1,001) and with the Svensby area of Ullsfjord Municipality (population: 171) to form a new, larger Lyngen Municipality.
+On 1 January 1964, the northern part of the Lyngen peninsula that was part of Karlsøy Municipality (population: 1,001) and with the Svensby area of Ullsfjord Municipality (population: 171) was merged with Lyngen Municipality (population: 2,761) to form a new, larger Lyngen Municipality.
 Then on 1 January 1992, the part of Lyngen Municipality located on the eastern shore of the Lyngenfjorden was removed from Lyngen.
 The Nordnes village area (population: 38) in the northern part of this area was transferred to the neighboring Kåfjord Municipality, and the unpopulated southern part was transferred to the neighboring Storfjord Municipality.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Troms county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Troms county.